-You can tap on the Screen Recording option in the Control Center to start a screen recording, or you can long press or 3D Touch on it and press "Start Recording."
-To stop a recording, you can do the same thing — tap on the Screen Recording option, or long press or 3D Touch on it and press "Stop Recording."
-Alternatively, you can tap on the blue recording indicator in the status bar to stop it, if you see one.
-Not all apps will show the status bar, especially in games.
+To stop a recording, you can just pull up the Control Center again and tap on the Screen Recording icon or long press or 3D Touch on it and press "Stop Recording."
+Alternatively, you can tap on the red recording indicator in the status bar, if you see one, then tap on "Stop."

-To edit your video, simply select the editing icon next to the trash bin.
-To trim your video, just tap and hold on one of the black arrows on either side of the frame viewer, and move it inward.
+In the Photos app, simply select the "Edit" button on your video.
+To trim it, just tap and hold on one of the black arrows on either side of the frame viewer, and move it inward.
 The yellow cropping indicator will show up to help you see better.
 You can preview the video anytime by tapping on the play button in the bottom center.

 Once you're satisfied with the video's length, tap on "Done" in the bottom right and select "Save as New Clip" to save it.
 This won't overwrite the current clip, so you don't have to worry about losing the original screen recording.

-As iOS 11 is still in its beta stages, the iPhone's screen recording feature obviously needs further polish before it's released in the wild.
-One tweak we'd like for Apple to apply would be for the Control Center to exit automatically once Screen Recording is started.
-What refinements would you like on iOS 11's Screen Recording feature to make it as hassle-free as possible?
+What refinements would you like on iOS 11's screen-recording feature to make it as hassle-free as possible?
 Share your thoughts and comment on the section below.